 Hello anglers, you need to study those Western Basin fishing reports, print out your fishing guides, grab your fishing gear because it’s time to do some Walleye fishing.
 Don’t want to bring your own boat?
-That’s no problem at all, because we have several Lake Erie Charter services.
-Our two favorite charter boat’s are Char-Tom Sport Fishing Charter and Put-in-Bay Charter Fishing Service with Captain Bruce!
-Fishing Licenses are required by the State of Ohio and if you don’t have one you will be stopped by the U.S. Coast Guard or Ohio Department of Natural Resources as they patrol the waters in tandem and make frequent checks the same way if noty more so than they do near Port Clinton, Cleveland, or Sandusky.
+That’s no problem at all because we have several Lake Erie Charter services.
+Our two favorite charter boats are Char-Tom Sport Fishing Charter and Put-in-Bay Charter Fishing Service with Captain Bruce!
+Fishing Licenses are required by the State of Ohio and if you don’t have one you will be stopped by the U.S. Coast Guard or Ohio Department of Natural Resources as they patrol the waters in tandem and make frequent checks the same way if not more so than they do near Port Clinton, Cleveland, or Sandusky.

 You can expect to catch Smallmouth Bass, Walleye, and Lake Erie Perch, and Yellow Perch on your fishing trip.
 Boat ramps are located downtown Put-in-Bay as well as the South Bass Island State Park.
 Need lodging during your Fishing & Boating trip? check out some home rentals from the Island Club, where they provide golf cart rentals as well as their own taxi service, or the Bird’s Nest Resort as they both cater well to the fisherman.
 Staff can provide information on Put-in-Bay restaurants, Island events, the best bars downtown, or any other questions about upcoming events on the island.&